 Here are some ways that you can train:

 - Plan on walking 3 – 5 times per week.
 Vary your speed and distances.
-Be sure to include one long-distance walk per week.
+Be sure to include one long-distance and one brisk walk per week.
 If possible take the hilliest routes in your area.
 Consider bringing a backpack with you so that you can get accustomed to carrying weight.
 Each week can add more weight to your pack.
 Ideally use the same backpack that you’ll use when hiking so that you get used to it.

 - Take the stairs.
-This is important not only to build your cardiovascular endurance but it will also strengthen your quads which will help you with the ascents throughout your hike.
+This is important not only to build your cardiovascular endurance but will also strengthen your quads which will help you with the ascents throughout your hike.

 - BUILD YOUR CORE!
-This is one that is often overlooked.
+It’s a major muscle but is often overlooked.
 Having a strong core (I’m not talking six-pack abs) will help you more than you think.
 When carrying a heavy backpack and as fatigue sets in, a strong core foundation is invaluable to get you up the mountain.